Robert Macfarlane (New Zealand politician): Speaker of the House of Representatives

 He was the 14th Speaker of the House of Representatives during the Second Labour Government (1957–60).
 As the government held a working majority of one careful management was needed in the house to avoid the government losing a division.
 Macfarlane at times struggled with his hearing, which was known to be poor, which was further impeded when wearing the formal wig inside the chamber.
 Many MPs, particularly Keith Holyoake the Leader of the Opposition, would take advantage of this and would challenge, ignore and defy his rulings.
 Regardless a vote was never lost and later Labour leader Bill Rowling credited Macfarlane's use of 'common sense rather than the rule book' with enabling the government to survive its full term in office.

 Macfarlane was given the job of speaker after failing to be elected to cabinet.
 He had wanted to be Minister of Internal Affairs.

 Under Arnold Nordmeyer, and more particularly, Norman Kirk Labour wanted to modernise itself and Macfarlane was among several MPs who became increasingly pressured to retire.
-In defiance of this he was re-nominated again by local members for the 1966 general election, his nomination was queried by head office.
+In defiance of this he was re-nominated again by local members for the 1966 general election and his nomination was queried by head office.
 He was allowed to stand again on the stipulation that he would not stand at the 1969 general election.

-Honours
+Honours and awards

-In the 1954 Queen's Birthday Honours, Macfarlane was appointed a Companion of the Order of St Michael and St George, and in the 1974 New Year Honours he was elevated to Knight Commander of the same order.
+In 1953, McCormack was awarded the Queen Elizabeth II Coronation Medal.
+In the 1954 Queen's Birthday Honours, he was appointed a Companion of the Order of St Michael and St George, and in the 1974 New Year Honours he was elevated to Knight Commander of the same order.
 In the 1985 New Year Honours, his wife, Louisa, Lady Macfarlane, was appointed a Companion of the Queen's Service Order for community service.